VouDoo/qanalyser/README.md

 It uses Open Database Connectivity (ODBC) for accessing database management systems (DBMS).

-After the analysis, HTML reports are generated.
+After the analysis, an HTML report is generated with "top" tables depending on criterias.

 ## Installation